yunlianqk/HouckLabCodebase/+measlib/README.md

     end
 ```
 #### Initializing instruments
+This is done in [`InitInstr`](./@SmartSweep/InitInstr.m) method and initializes generators, AWG's, yoko's, digitizer and trigger source.

 #### Adding new sweeps
 To add a new instrument and its parameters (`yoko3` and `yoko3volt` are used in the example below) to `SmartSweep`,